 - Cut one of the sections in half again for (2) 2 ½-inch x 2 ½-inch squares.

 - The other section should be trimmed to 4 ½-inches – for a 2 ½-inch x 4 ½-inch rectangle piece.

 Layout the assorted pieces as shown below.
 Each block will use (2) 2 ½-inch x 2 ½-inch squares and (1) 2 ½-inch x 4 ½-inch rectangle. (in my photo I hadn’t trimmed the 5-inch x 2 ½-inch piece to 4½-inches yet).

 Use a 1/4″ seam allowance throughout the entire project.

-I decided to make mine to fix a chest I have so I added an additional section of 2 – 2 ½” squares.
+I decided to make mine to fix a chest I have so I added an additional section of 2 – 2 ½” squares to the outside rows.

-It still wasn’t long enough so I added another row….and another.
+It still wasn’t long enough so I added another section to all three rows.

-Wouldn’t this look neat on the back of this chair!
+Wouldn’t this look neat on the back of a chair!

-All the stitching and quilting was done on my 15-91 Singer sewing machine and for this project I used an Aurifil thread that matched perfectly.
-I used the brown fabric for my binding.
+All of the stitching and quilting was done on my 15-91 Singer sewing machine and for this project, I used an Aurifil thread that matched perfectly.
+I used brown fabric for my binding.